AnOddDoorKnight/OVSXmlSerializer/Readme.md

 worked with the `object` or more 'undefined' data that the ordinary XML serializer have difficulty handling, along with simulating reference types via ID.

 Unlike the traditional XML Serializer, this will use the type parameters in the class to automatically differentiate enums and arrays, which will remove the need to mark fields as `[XmlArray]` or `[XmlEnum]`.
 In place, there are custom serializers that you can insert in the config.

+These also have the Preprocessors also implemented for versions as well for specific scenarios.

 ## Explicit Types